nagasudhirpulla/taming_python/blog/skills/offline_package_install.md

 pip install --no-index -f "C:\Users\Xyz\packages_folder" flask
 ```
 * Now the python package is installed from package files inside the folder.
 You can verify the installed packages using the command `pip list`
-* In the above command, `--no-index` specifies not to ignore the pypi package index for fetching the packages for installation
+* In the above command, `--no-index` specifies to ignore the pypi package index for fetching the packages for installation
-* In the above command, `-f` is used to specify the folder path to fetch and install the python package
+* In the above command, `-f` flag is used to specify the folder path to fetch and install the python package

 ### References
 * https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-local-archives